General Assembly UX Design Course

 Searching For Insights

 I asked interviewees about closet clean-outs, online shopping habits, their best and worst shopping experiences, and where they like to shop.
-I spoke with women from all walks of life to gain more insights.
+I spoke with women from diverse backgrounds to gain further insights.
 A new mother, an influencer, a plus-size shop owner in Singapore, and an everyday plus-size woman.
 Below are my five main takeaways:

 Finding the Common Threads

 It was how the women spoke of wanting to be valued by the fashion industry that struck me.
 The interviewees vocalized about hating their bodies, feeling unwelcome in stores, and wanting to feel embraced.
-I knew I needed to build a site that worked functionally in the UX space, but I also need to make sure the design made each user feel included.
+I knew I needed to build a site that functioned well in the UX space, but I also needed to ensure the design made each user feel included.
 I wanted them to Be Seen.

 “I’m 33 years old, practicing radical fat acceptance for my entire adult life, and I still can't walk into most stores and find clothes.”